On the unusual Stokes shift in the smallest PPE dendrimer building block: Role of the vibronic symmetry on the band origin?: Results and discussion

-After an imaginary relaxation time of about \SI{20}{\femto\second}, which is short and indicates little internal vibrational redistribution, two quasi-degenerate ($\Delta E = \SI{0.0076}{\electronvolt}$) but distinct vibronic states are obtained (they could be viewed as a tunnelling pair, symmetric and antisymmetric, in an adiabatic context).
+After an imaginary relaxation time of about \SI{20}{\femto\second}, which is short and indicates little internal vibrational redistribution, two quasi-degenerate ($\Delta E = \SI{0.0076}{\electronvolt}$) but distinct vibronic states are obtained in the S\textsubscript{1/S\textsubscript{2} manifold}.
+They could be viewed as a tunnelling pair, symmetric and antisymmetric, in an adiabatic context.
+In the following, the ground vibronic state and the first-excited vibronic state of the coupled S\textsubscript{1}/S\textsubscript{2} manifold are called the first vibronic state and the second vibronic state, respectively, unless otherwise specified.
 Their characteristics are collected in \cref{tab:vibronic_states}.
 We notice that both vibronic states are complementary.
 Vibrational contributions of the vibronic states in the planes (87,81), (87,88), and (81,88) are given (see \cref{fig:vibronic_states} for the lowest, and fig. SI3 for the second vibronic state).
-The first vibronic state is mainly B\textsubscript{2}-populated (80\%) while the second one is mainly A\textsubscript{1}-populated (78\%) which is consistent with the ab initio energy and gradient information regarding the two delocalized diabatic states.
+The first vibronic state is mainly B\textsubscript{2}-populated (80\%) while the second one is mainly A\textsubscript{1}-populated (78\%) which is consistent with the \textit{ab initio} energy and gradient information regarding the two delocalized diabatic states.
 Indeed the minimum of B\textsubscript{2} is lower in energy than the minimum of A\textsubscript{1} in our 3D model, which is in good agreement with the energy ordering of the optimized transition states A\textsubscript{1} and B\textsubscript{2} (see \cref{tab:critical_points_pes}).
 These results also indicate that with this model, in each vibronic state, about 80\% of the initial wave packet is preserved in the stationary vibronic states, which represents about 80\% of totally symmetrical vibrational contributions with respect to the three coordinates (see \cref{fig:vibronic_states}, (a)).
-As a result, we notice about 20\% of population transfer into the second diabatic state, not-initially targeted, allowed by the coupling coordinate 87.
+As a result, we notice about 20\% of population transfer to the second diabatic state, not-initially targeted, allowed by the coupling coordinate 87.
 This 20\% transferred population corresponds to an odd shape of the vibrational contributions with respect to the coupling coordinate 87 (see \cref{fig:vibronic_states}, (b)).
 We stress here that the part of the nuclear wave packet that transfers from one diabatic state to another must undergo a change in its parity or symmetry according to the odd behavior of the diabatic interstate coupling function with respect to mode 87.
 This would be termed a geometric (Berry or Longuet-Higgins) phase effect if the adiabatic representation were used instead.
 This change is easily identified in the delocalized and symmetry-labelled diabatic states basis set: the nuclear wave packet turns odd when leaving its initial diabatic state, due to the off-diagonal coupling being odd.
 Let us notice that the first two vibronic states are distinct, but similar with only inversion of the roles of the diabatic states A\textsubscript{1} and B\textsubscript{2}.